awsdocs/aws-batch-user-guide/doc_source/job_timeouts.md

 You specify an `attemptDurationSeconds` parameter, which must be at least 60 seconds, either in your job definition, or when you submit the job\.
 When this number of seconds has passed following the job attempt's `startedAt` timestamp, AWS Batch terminates the job\.
 On the compute resource, your job's container receives a `SIGTERM` signal to give your application a chance to shut down gracefully\.
 If the container is still running after 30 seconds, a `SIGKILL` signal is sent to forcefully shut down the container\.

 Timeout terminations are handled on a best\-effort basis\.
 You shouldn't expect your timeout termination to happen exactly when the job attempt times out \(it may take a few seconds longer\)\.
 If your application requires precise timeout execution, you should implement this logic within the application\.
-If you have a large number of jobs timing out concurrently, the timeout terminations behave as a first in, first out queue, where jobs are terminated in batches
+If you have a large number of jobs timing out concurrently, the timeout terminations behave as a first in, first out queue, where jobs are terminated in batches\.

 **Note**
 There's no maximum timeout value for an AWS Batch job\.